rainaashutosh/rainaashutosh.github.io/_posts/2019-10-18-Rekall-Setup.md

 ---
 layout:                     single
-title:                      "Rekall Memory Forensics Suite Installation"
+title:                      "Rekall Memory Forensics Suite Installation \(Windows\)"
 categories:                 [Memory Forensics,Rekall]
 tags:                       [forensics,windows,rekall]
 author_profile:             false
+class:                      wide
 header:
     excerpt:                "Memory Forensics & Rekall"
     teaser:                 https://n00bt0l33t.files.wordpress.com/2017/10/rekall-logo-stacked.png
 ---

-# Rekall Memory Forensics Suite Installation (Windows)
 This is my first post in Memory Forensics category.
 In this blog post I ll cover what is Memory Forensics and how to start using [Rekall](http://www.rekall-forensic.com/).

 Memory Forensics is the art of using memory dump/image to determine the overall state of the computer (like the list of running processes, threads , loaded libraries etc..).
 Its mainly used in cyber security incident response analysis or to diagnose operating system/process crashes.